Layne has worked in shelter medicine for over six years and likes to share her advice with fellow animal guardians.

 - service dog training

-Alternatives to Electric Collars
+Alternatives to Electric Shock Collars

-- Citrus spray collar (citronella, orange): This is a more human alternative for barking dogs or dogs exhibiting bad behavior.
+- Citrus spray collar (citronella, orange): This is a more humane alternative for barking dogs or dogs exhibiting bad behavior.
 We actually used one of these on our dog (20 years ago!) because she was quite territorial and defensive in the morning (and loud).
 It's not a solution but it is a great alternative.
 It's the lesser evil, if you will.

 - Dog whistle: Some breeds just simply need training.
 Some dogs have excellent recall and can be trained with a whistle—much like those that are used with herding breeds and for herding commands.
 They are cheap and fairly effective.
 Just be sure to read up on training methods.